Create QUIC-Fire Input Files

 Create a Surface Grid

 We use national coverage data of the 40 Fire Behavior Fuel Models from the LANDFIRE program to create a surface grid of relevant attributes needed for the QUIC-Fire module.
 In this example we include fuel load, fuel bed depth, and fuel moisture content in the surface grid.
-In addition, we specify the proportion of 10-hour fuels and the curing of live herbaceous and live woody components that should be included in the fuel bed.
-We also provide measurements of fuel moisture content for each of the size classes in the fuel bed.
+For the fuel load, we specify that we want only the one-hour fuels and set the curing rates for live herbaceous and live woody components.
+We also use road and water features to mask fuels in those areas and remove non-burnable fuel types NB1 (urban/developed) and NB8 (water).
+For fuel moisture, we specify only one-hour fuels with a 15% moisture content.

 Submit a POST request to the